Dyson V11 Torque Drive vs. Outsize

 Airflow Comparison

-Next, we’ll look at the airflow comparison between these two cord-free vacuums, and both excel in this category.
+Next, we’ll compare the airflow between these two cord-free vacuums, and both excel in this category.

-The Outsize has higher airflow across all the power settings – with up to 10.47% more at the cleaning nozzle.
-It’s a significant reason it did better in the cleaning tests across the board (more below).
+The Outsize has higher airflow across all the power settings, with up to 10.47% more at the cleaning nozzle.
+It’s a significant reason it performed better across the board in the cleaning tests (more below).

-Strangely, the Torque Drive has more airflow in the two lower settings at the wand and a little less at the max setting.
+Strangely, the Torque Drive has more airflow in the two lower settings at the wand and slightly less at the maximum setting.

 These vacuums have two of the highest airflow scores I’ve tested.